Skip to main content

 Frequently Asked Questions

-AOD: Art Of Defense is a casual strategy game.
+AOD: Art Of Defense is a survival real-time strategy game with post-apocalyptic theme.

 AOD: Art Of Defense is available on PC, Web Browser, Mac OS, Windows and others.